ErinCGallagher/reactive-arcade-game/README.md

 # reactive-arcade-game
-An Introduction to Reactive programming using RxSwift
+An Introduction to Reactive programming using RxSwift.

+To follow along during the workshop, ensure to have completed the <b>SETUP</b> instructions in advance.

 ## File Structure